 An upgrade of the intersection of Sandgate Road and Mawson Street is underway, and is being delivered in collaboration with Transport for NSW.

 We expect the overall project to be completed by Winter 2022.

 As we deliver these works there will be diversions in place, and noise from machinery.
 Please follow the directions of signage and our team on site.
 Access to businesses will be retained.

 Have your say on timed parking

 During earlier consultation we heard concerns from the community about the availability of parking in the area and problems with waste collection.
-In response we are seeking community feedback on a range of options for additional timed parking restrictions in the area through an online survey which will be open from Monday 18 October to Monday 8 November 2021.
-Visit our Have Your Say page to find out more about the options proposed and to complete the survey.
+In response we asked the community for feedback on a range of options for additional timed parking restrictions in the area through an online survey which was open from Monday 18 October to Monday 8 November 2021.
+Visit our Have Your Say page to find out more.

-The survey results will inform any changes to parking restrictions which are implemented in conjunction with our planned upgrade of Shortland Local Centre.
+The survey results have informed changes to parking restrictions which will be implemented in conjunction with our planned upgrade of Shortland Local Centre.
+Changes include:

 At the elected Council’s meeting of 27 November 2018 Councillors resolved to have a public domain plan prepared for Shortland Local Centre under the Local Centres Public Domain Infrastructure Renewal Program.